projectdiscovery/naabu/README.md

 https://hackerone.com:443
 ```

 If you want a second layer validation of the ports found, you can instruct the tool to make a TCP connection for every port and verify if the connection succeeded.
 This method is very slow, but is really reliable.
+This is similar to using nmap as a second layer validation

 ```bash
 > naabu -h hackerone.com -verify